toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 ### TODO

+ + https://nixos.org/nix/manual/#sec-conf-file states that "*Nix reads settings from two configuration files*", but it depends also whether or not NixOS is the underlying OS.
+In that case, the config file is `/etc/nixos/configuration.nix`.
+The only place where this distinction is clarified is in [14.3.1.
+Tested using sandboxing](https://nixos.org/nixpkgs/manual/#submitting-changes-tested-with-sandbox) in the Nixpkgs manual.

  + **Make references to claims.**
    For  example,  in  the  NixOS  manual  at  "*Chapter
    39. Container  Management*",  it  reads  "*Warning:
-   Currently,  NixOS   containers  are   not  perfectly isolated  from the  host  system.*"  Theremust be  a Github issue,  a forum  discussion etc. then  to let people follow up on it.
+   Currently,  NixOS   containers  are   not  perfectly isolated  from the  host  system.*"  There must be a Github issue,  a forum  discussion etc. then  to let people follow up on it.